 MY THOUGHTS ABOUT THIS BOOK

-When my husband finished this book in 2 days, I knew this had to be an amazing book.
+When my husband finished this book in 2 days, I knew this had to be amazing.
 I opened it.
 It was.
 It is.
 It is the most powerful book I’ve read this year, by far.

-If I measure by the time we spend my husband and I talking about this book, I know I could go on and on in here about it.
+If I measure by the time my husband and I spent talking about this book, I know I could go on and on in here about it.
 And I keep recommending it to friends.
 So, what’s terrific about it?

 The story of that wild kid and teen, who channeled his about limitless energy in running, and ends up in the war, and and… I’ll tell you later.

 The writing.
 It is so good, that you are not even aware you are reading.

 You are with the guy, right there in the raft in the middle of the ocean, you are with the pilots at the heart of crazy sky battles.
 You are running with him.
 You receive the blows with him.
 And you hope with him.
 You also get an amazing picture of the conditions of the war, and all that was at stake, things you don’t get in text books.

 Because yes it’s all about hope.
 One potential survivor did not make it, because he was convinced they were going to die, and he did not even try to survive, apart from swallowing all the chocolate ration for 3 guys…